vincentklaiber/dotfiles/README.md

 ## Binaries

-List of useful applications and tools.
+List of useful binaries and tools.

 ```bash
 # Install GNU `sed`, overwriting the built-in `sed`.